 On the other hand, a 2” suspension upgrade will resolve many UCA and body clearance issues associated with fitting 33” or bigger tires while still running on the stock rims.
 The tire width and rim offset is actually the most important issue to be concerned about.
 Once you go for a 2” or 3” lift with a combination of aftermarket rims with a more negative offset things become a lot easier, but also a lot more expensive.

 So in summary, the absolute biggest tire you can squeeze in a stock GMC Sierra, without a 2” leveling kit, and no suspension upgrade would be a big 32.5” max, but it might require a bit of wheel well trimming since there might still be some rub at full lock or in reverse.
 Again, the tire brand and tread pattern can mean the difference between clearance and having to do the extra trimming.

 A 33” tire can be in the form of any of the following sizes depending on if you intend to go off-road and want to keep all the practicality or you just want a more aesthetically pleasing “show truck” stance.

 Cutting up your Sierra

-The problem with most IFS (Independent Front Suspension) setups is the clearance of the UCA (upper Control Arm) as well as wheel backspacing.
+The problem with most IFS (Independent Front Suspension) setups is the clearance of the UCA (Upper Control Arm) as well as wheel backspacing.
 The wheel aspect ratio isn’t the main issue.
-The GMC Sierra might be a large truck, however most manufactures limit you with the wheel arch clearance.
-This is what severely restricts you from fitting wider tires like a fat aggressive 33” or bigger 35 inch tires.
+The GMC Sierra might be a large truck, however, most manufacturers limit you with the wheel arch clearance.
+This is what severely restricts you from fitting wider tires like fat aggressive 33” or bigger 35-inch tires.

 What needs to be trimmed to run 33’s?